 The elderly but DAS equipped Tristar, struggles with availability, and it is only the continuing efforts of the maintainers that are keeping it as a viable option but the FSTA programme will provide a much more reliable option.
 However, there remains uncertainty about how many aircraft will be fitted with appropriate DAS even though those that need them will have them fitted.

-Will FSTA actually improve the efficiency of a typical movement by flying direct from the UK to theatre or will the shiny new A330 Voyagers still be operating in the hub and spoke arrangement with tactical aircraft like C17’s (and/or in the future, A400) because of a lack of defensive systems?
+Will FSTA actually improve the efficiency of a typical movement by flying direct from the UK to the theatre or will the shiny new A330 Voyagers still be operating in the hub and spoke arrangement with tactical aircraft like C17’s (and/or in the future, A400) because of a lack of defensive systems?